 Best IPA: Bell's Two Hearted Ale

 The aromatic IPA is our country’s most popular style of craft beer, made by almost every brewery in America.
-The most extravagantly hopped varieties can easily cost $20 or more per four-pack, a worthy splurge when you’re flush with cash.
+The most extravagantly hopped varieties can be pricey per four-pack, though a worthy splurge when you’re flush with cash.
 Don’t fret if you’re feeling a bit pinched; there are still plenty of worthy affordable options.

-You can usually find Founders Brewing’s citrusy, low-alcohol All Day IPA for less than $20 per 15-pack, and an equal volume of Goose Island’s piney, floral flagship IPA usually costs about the same.
-They’re both good for filling your fridge, but the Brick Store’s Fontaine is a big fan of Two Hearted Ale, from Michigan’s Bell’s Brewery.
+You can usually find Founders Brewing’s citrusy, low-alcohol All Day IPA for less, per 15-pack, and an equal volume of Goose Island’s piney, floral flagship IPA usually costs about the same.
+They’re both good for filling your fridge, but Fontaine, of Brick Store Pub, is a big fan of Two Hearted Ale from Michigan’s Bell’s Brewery.

-"The 7 percent ABV IPA is what I go for when I want something with a little more punch than a pale ale,” he says.
-“Toffee sweetness and that earthy, floral Centennial hop note are great together and make Two Hearted one of the best IPAs in the world.”
+"The 7 percent ABV IPA is what I go for when I want something with a little more punch than a pale ale,” Fontaine says.
+“Toffee sweetness and that earthy, floral Centennial hop note are great together and make Two Hearted Ale one of the best IPAs in the world.”

 Best Wheat: Blue Moon Belgian White Wheat Ale

-“This beer is just as enjoyable in 90-degree heat as it is on a chilly fall evening,” he says.
+“This beer is just as enjoyable in 90-degree heat as it is on a chilly fall evening,” Kirwan says.

 Puesto’s Hasker prefers Allagash Brewing’s White, which grabbed a gold medal at 2020’s prestigious Great American Beer Festival.

-“Only the Belgians do it better,” he says of the beer, made in Portland, Maine, since 1995.
+“Only the Belgians do it better,” Hasker says of the beer, made in Portland, Maine, since 1995.